StripeRose/atrium/ReadMe.md

 In your desired project directory, either:

-1. Clone into your own directory with `git clone https://github.com/StripeRose/rose-gold` **OR**
+1. Clone into your own directory with `git clone https://github.com/StripeRose/atrium` **OR**
-2. Add it as a sub-module with `git submodule add https://github.com/StripeRose/rose-gold`
+2. Add it as a sub-module with `git submodule add https://github.com/StripeRose/atrium`

-This will set up the engine in the `./rose-gold/` directory.
+This will set up the engine in the `./atrium/` directory.

 Navigate into the directory, and run `./setup_repo.bat` to clone all submodules in use, and build [Sharpmake](https://github.com/ubisoft/Sharpmake/), the Visual Studio solution generator.

 ### Create a new project

-Copy and rename the `example` directory so it lies next to `rose-gold`.
+Copy and rename the `example` directory so it lies next to `atrium`.
 The directory contains a basic program that sets up the engine to open a blank window, and exits when you close it.

 Once copied, run `generate_solution.bat` from within the directory.
 This should create a solution to open and run from Visual Studio.

 ## Example code

-Further example projects are located in [rose-gold-examples](https://github.com/StripeRose/rose-gold-examples).
+Further example projects are located in [atrium-examples](https://github.com/StripeRose/atrium-examples).

 ## Performance profiling